Wednesday, October 18, 2023

 Jesus called his followers disciples, but that Greek word was not unique to Jesus – Paul no doubt described himself early in life as a disciple (follower or student) of Gamaliel (Acts 22:3).
 Gamaliel, in a speech to the Jewish rulers, described a troublemaker named Judas the Galilean as “drawing away (a Greek word linked to 'apostasy') disciples after himself" (Acts 5:37).
 The elders of the congregation in Jerusalem warned Paul that the leaders of the Jews viewed his teachings as “an apostasy from Moses. . .”
 (Acts 21:21)

 Some Bible scholars posit that devout Jews of Jesus’ day dubbed his followers derec hanotserim, Hebrew for ‘the sect (or the Way) of the Nazarene’, and that Saul and other persecutors may have shortened it to simply ‘The Way’.
-Jewish enemies are quoted as using the term ‘The Way’ about them half a dozen times in the Bible (Acts 9:2, for example).
+Jewish enemies are quoted as using the term ‘The Way’ about half a dozen times in the Bible to describe them (Acts 9:2, for example).
 In turn, those early Christians may have accepted the term, turning it from pejorative to compliment by linking it to the phrase, “The Way of Jehovah”, used nine times in the Hebrew Scriptures (Proverbs 10:29).
 Adding some backing to that speculation is that Luke used exactly that term to describe the instruction of a disciple named Apollos in Acts 18:25.

 The word rendered ‘called’ could be taken to mean people in general calling them that, perhaps even using it as a derogatory term (like the followers of Sun Myung Moon being called Moonies).
-However, Bible commentator Adam Clarke (as well as others) noted that the Greek word translated‘called’ here is consistently used throughout the New Testament in reference to messages from God.
+However, Bible commentator Adam Clarke (as well as others) noted that the Greek word translated ‘called’ here is consistently used throughout the New Testament in reference to messages from God, or called by God.
 The word is used, for example, in Luke 2:26 where it speaks of a man named Simeon being ‘advised by the holy spirit’ that he would see the Messiah before he died.
 Thus some Bible translations render Acts 11:26, “… the disciples also were divinely called first in Antioch Christians.”
 (Young’s Literal Translation.)

 For the next fourteen centuries, people all over Europe and the Middle East called themselves ‘Christians.’
 They did so even throughout the Dark Ages when most of them couldn’t read, when they had no actual knowledge of what Christ taught his followers to do and believe.
 There was only one church choice for believers – Catholic.
 It was called “catholic” because the first definition of that word is “universal”, and that was sadly fitting: as the kings and popes conquered other peoples and absorbed their pagan beliefs into the Church it truly became a universal mishmash of non-biblical, non-Christ-like doctrine.